bcmichael/RNMR-Docs/docs/command/full_command.md

 Qualifier Defaults: /SCALE=NORM

-Defaults: next_power_2 1.0
+Defaults: next_power_2 0.5

-Prerequisites: Frequency domain data in visible processing buffer (FREQ)
+Prerequisites: Frequency domain data in processing buffer (FREQ)

 Description:
-`IFT` performs an inverse Fourier transform on frequency domain data in processing buffer 1.
+`IFT` performs an inverse Fourier transform on frequency domain data in the visible processing buffer.
 Prior to the transformation the frequency domain data is zero filled to size and after the transformation the first point is divided by fctr1.

 If size is provided it must be a power of 2.
 If size is not provided then RNMR will not prompt for it and will use the next power of 2 that is larger than the size of the buffer.
 If fctr1 is not provided RNMR will not prompt for it and will use 0.5.
 The value of fctr1 must be greater than 0.

 The /REAL qualifier will cause `IFT` to perform a real inverse Fourier transform using only the real part of the buffer.
 Otherwise a complex inverse Fourier transform will be applied. /SCALE determines how the result of the transform will be scaled as follows:

 /SCALE | Description